andku23/andku23.github.io/projects/project-7.md

     <img class = "ui rounded fluid image" src = "../images/detector/8.jpg">
   </div>
 </div>
-<h5>Using editing tools I simply put the render into some possible situations.</h5>
+<h5>Using editing tools I simply put the render into some possible situations this device could be used.
+One example was inspecting shipping containers, another was to check radioactive zones</h5>

 ## Conclusion